-Flu season is here and experts are concerned
+Flu season is here, and experts are concerned

 Finding answers

 Each year before flu season begins, a vaccine is made based on whichever virus strains are expected to circulate.
-The selected seed strains are distributed to vaccine manufacturers which then produce their formulations and make them available to health care professionals before the season begins.
+The selected seed strains are distributed to vaccine manufacturers, which produce their formulations and make them available to health care professionals before the season begins.

-During the 2015-16 season, vaccine effectiveness was 47%, while for the previous 2014-15 season, effectiveness was just 19%, according to the CDC.
+During the 2015-16 season, vaccine effectiveness was 47%, but for the 2014-15 season, effectiveness was just 19%, according to the CDC.
 While the overall effectiveness of last season's vaccine was 42%, it was only 34% effective against the H3N2 viruses that dominated the season.

 Vaccine effectiveness varies based on how well it matches the circulating virus strains.
-Sometimes, a vaccine corresponds to the predominant virus yet its effectiveness is still not what scientists would expect.
+Sometimes, a vaccine corresponds to the predominant virus, yet its effectiveness is still not what scientists would expect.
 Trying to understand which element of the vaccine failed is difficult.

 Hensley and his team began their investigation of last year's vaccine by looking at the seed strains that had been distributed to vaccine manufacturers.
 These seed strains had been propagated in chicken eggs, the common method used today.

-"The sequences of these viruses are available and when we did an alignment to see what the sequence of these vaccines were compared to the viruses that were circulating, it became very obvious that there was this mutation," said Hensley.
+"The sequences of these viruses are available, and when we did an alignment to see what the sequence of these vaccines were compared to the viruses that were circulating, it became very obvious that there was this mutation," Hensley said.

 To see the effects of the mutation, the team next looked at how the immune systems of both animals and humans who'd been inoculated with an egg-based flu vaccine responded to the actual circulating viruses.